bleonheart/Lilia/documentation/docs/libraries/lia.bars.md

 **Purpose**

-Iterates through all registered bars, applies smoothing to their values, and draws them on the HUD according to priority and visibility rules.
-Bars fade after five seconds without changes unless `BarsAlwaysVisible` is enabled or `bar.visible` is true.
+Iterates through all registered bars, sorts them by priority and insertion order, smooths their values with `math.Approach` using a step of `FrameTime() * 0.6`, and draws them with a width of `ScrW() * 0.35` and a height of `14` starting at screen position `(4, 4)` with `2` pixels of vertical spacing.
+Bars remain for five seconds after their value changes or while smoothing toward a new target unless `BarsAlwaysVisible` is enabled or `bar.visible` is true.
 The hooks `ShouldHideBars` and `ShouldBarDraw` are consulted to decide whether a bar is rendered.
 By default, this function is bound to the `HUDPaintBackground` hook as `liaBarDraw`.

 **Parameters**